Ali Osman ENGIN1, Murat KORUCUK2,*

 Implications for Research and Practice: As a result of this research, statistically significant differences were found between the students’ learning strategies and their gender, forms of level (daytime teaching/evening education), departments and high school achievement scores, and no statistically significant differences were found between the educational strategies of the students and the educational level of parents.
 Various suggestions have been developed in line with the results of this research.

-Learning strategies, vocational college students, learn to learn.
+Keywords: Learning strategies, vocational college students, learn to learn.